310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 More importantly, you need to keep yourself together.
 You’re starting to sound like these are your last words.

-Don't make me worry so much. …The song is ending soon, so we just have to do our best now.
+Don't make me worry so much. …Our time is ending soon, so we just have to do our best now.
 {% endbubble %}

 {% bubble Shinobu %}